abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/Project-3D_Hypocampal_segmentation/README.md

 ## Method :

 ### 1. Model architecture :

 - 2D UNet architecture
+- it has a encoder-decoder architecture.
+- there are skip connections between the encoder and decoder layers at the same resolution.
+- encoder part has conv layers + maxpooling layers , where decoder parts  has unpooling + transpose conv layers .
+- no fc layers are used so that using conv layess , spatial resolution can be preserved.
+The input and output resolution are same.
+-

 ### 2. Loss fucntion
-- Cross entropy Loss function
+- Cross entropy Loss function .Since there are 3 classed , background-0 , posterior-2, antsorior-1

 ## The Dataset